jonlpersson/ed-latimore/site/_posts/2021-05-26-5-life-changing-lessons-i-learned-growing-up-in-the-projects.md

 Then there are those who make the ghetto a distant memory.
 I can proudly say that I am part of this last group.

 But that shit ain’t easy.
-On top of the physical dangers you have to navigate, you also have to undo lots of damaging programming.
-Like attitudes about money.
+On top of the physical dangers, you must navigate, you must also undo lots of damaging programming, like attitudes about money.

 I got $55,000 in insurance money when my father died.
 No one ever taught a broke project kid how to handle money.
 In 18 months, I was broke as hell and overdrawing my bank account.